Tsukasa Shimomura

-Tsukasa Shimomura (下村 司, Shimomura Tsukasa) is a Japanese professional footballer who plays as a forward for Lao League 1 club Salavan United.
+Tsukasa Shimomura (下村 司, Shimomura Tsukasa) is a Japanese professional footballer who plays as a forward for Lao League 1 club Young Elephants.

 Personal life

 Shimomura was born in the Tokyo area.
 He is the fourth of five siblings, and began playing football at an early age.
 His father was a football coach at the local training center.

 Career

 Youth career

 As a kid, Shimomura played for the youth academy of J1 League club Tokyo Verdy.
 Later, he went on to study and play for Funabashi Municipal High School where he won the national championship.

 College career

 After graduating high school, Shimomura played college football for the varsity team of Toin University of Yokohama in 2016.
 He graduated from the college in 2020.

 Club career in Japan

 After college, Shimomura played for a number of lower-tier Japanese clubs.
 He signed his first professional contract with Veertien Mie, before leaving after 1 year to join Hokkaido Tokachi Sky Earth.
 After renewing his contract for 1 more season, he joined hometown club Tokyo 23 FC.